 What's New/Coming Up

-Saturday, 17th August 2024 Annual Flower Show, St Nicholas Church Hall, Summer Road, Thames Ditton 2-4 p.m.
+Annual Flower Show 16th August 2025 2pm to 4pm, St Nicholas Church Hall, Thames Ditton

 Hyde Hall began life as a family farm which was later donated to the RHS after the horticultural interest of the family became so popular that it was too much for them to manage.
 The gardens retain the charm of the original house and farm buildings, pay tribute to the original inspiration of the planting and now also include a wide range of cleverly designed projects and vistas.Hyde Hall began life as a family farm which was later donated to the RHS after the horticultural interest of the family became so popular that it was too much for them to manage.
 The gardens retain the charm of the original house and farm buildings, pay tribute to the original inspiration of the planting and now also include a wide range of cleverly designed projects and vistas.